-- (4) Require that auditors always prepare and submit a Management Letter for those findings and observations not included in the audit report, as opposed to providing only a verbal briefing.
+- mission of local workforce boards and report any material noncompliance. - (4) Require that auditors always prepare and submit a Management Letter for those findings and observations not included in the audit report, as opposed to providing only a verbal briefing.
 The Management Letter should be addressed to the Board.
-Furthermore, the auditee must prepare a written statement of response to any Management Letter comments and this written response must be included in the audit report package that is submitted to AWI. - (5) All funds administered by the Board must be included in the audit coverage.
+Furthermore, the auditee must prepare a written statement of response to any Management Letter comments and this written response must be included in the audit report package that is submitted to DEO. - (5) All funds administered by the Board must be included in the audit coverage.
 This includes funds that are provided to any auxiliary entity over which the Board exercises controlling influence, such as a Foundation.
 For purposes of this Guidance Document, all Foundations or other similar entities are considered to be affiliated organizations and, in some instances, may need to be classified as a component unit.